Heapy/kotbot/core-gen/src/main/resources/latest.md

   case it is treated as an ordinary character and not a part of the markup.
 This implies that '\' character usually must be escaped with a preceding '\' character.
 * Inside pre and code entities, all '`' and '\' characters must be escaped with a preceding '\' character.
-* Inside (...) part of inline link definition, all ')' and '\' must be escaped with a preceding '\' character.
+* Inside the (...) part of the inline link and custom emoji definition, all ')' and '\' must be escaped with a preceding '\' character.
 * In all other places
   characters '_', '*', '[', ']', '(', ')', '~', '`', '>', '#', '+', '-', '=', '|', '{', '}', '.', '!' must be escaped
   with the preceding character '\'.
 * In case of ambiguity between italic and underline entities __ is always greadily treated from left to right as beginning or end of underline entity, so instead of ___italic underline___ use ___italic underline_\r__, where \r is a character with code 13, which will be ignored.
+* A valid emoji must be provided as an alternative value for the custom emoji.
+The emoji will be shown instead of the custom emoji in places where a custom emoji cannot be displayed (e.g., system notifications) or if the message is forwarded by a non-premium user.
+It is recommended to use the emoji from the emoji field of the custom emoji sticker.
+* Custom emoji entities can only be used by bots that purchased additional usernames on Fragment.

 ###### HTML style